carlphilipp/be-my-chef/src/site/markdown/index.md

 `epickur-rest/test/resources/test.properties`

-Another notable file:

-`epickur-rest/src/main/resources/epickur.properties`

-This file contains all the application properties.
-Maven will inject the value of your local.properties into this fiel.
-The properties of that file should not be modified.
+## Lombok

-Lambock is used in the project.
+Lombok is used in the project.
 Please reefer to [lambock web site](https://projectlombok.org) to make it work in your IDE.

+## Tomcat

+To be able to deploy with maven, you need to add to your computer a new environement variable:
+`CATALINA_BASE="/opt/tomcat"`

+The spring profile needs to be added to Tomcat configuration. `$CATALINA_BASE/conf/catalina.properties`

+`spring.profiles.active=dev`

 ###Maven profiles
 * local: The default one that should be used in local